 Faster responses to the environment are therefore beneficial but these adaptive responses are poorly understood, especially the control and regulation of longer-term remodelling to longer term environmental changes.
 Understanding and accelerating the response to a changing environment has been underestimated in the search for crop improvement.
 Environmental change leads to challenges for plant adaptation, and if the fluctuation is great enough, the environment can become stressful to the plant.
 For photosynthesis the extremes of temperate or drought are the most important stress factors.
 Other environmental factors can also limit plant processes, though overall growth seems to be the most environmentally fragile process.
 Future changes to climate are expected, where Europe will become warmer, and in many places overall drier (potentially at agriculturally important times) but also in the extent and frequency of weather extremes.
 We need new resilient cultivars that will be able to withstand and recover quickly from the stress.
 Photosynthetic resilience and the basis of its variation is not well understood but there is variation for the extent that photosynthesis decreases in response to a stress and how quickly it recovers once the stress is removed.
-We can exploit this phenotypic variation to both improve the stress response and resilience.
+We can exploit this phenotypic variation to both improve the stress response and resilience of photosynthesis and, via genetics, resolve the physiological basis for stress tolerance and resilience.